 - The benefit to the business if the employee can return to work more quickly.

 If no reasonable adjustments are recommended or they cannot be accommodated, it may be the case that capability procedures have to be considered which could ultimately result in the employee being dismissed for not being capable of carrying out the job they were employed to do.

 3. Taking professional advice

 What happens if you don’t know what adjustments you should be making?
 The return to work plan will always depend on what tasks the employee is capable of doing.
 It is essential to know the proposed timescale of any adjustments – are they temporary changes or permanent ones?
-When faced with these questions, you may need to take professional advice which typically involves the Occupational Health department at your local hospital and/or your Health and Safety Consultant.
+When faced with these questions, you may need to take professional advice which typically may involve writing to the employee’s GP or Consultant or requesting an appointment for the employee to visit the Occupational Health department at your local hospital.

 4. Putting together the return to work plan